wo3kie/cxxDojo/README.md

 Implement a function to calculate a mean value from a collection.

 **48. variance.cpp**
-Implement a function to calculate variance.
+Implement a function to calculate a variance.
+From [Wikipedia](https://en.wikipedia.org/wiki/Variance) variance is a measure how far a values are spread out.

 **49. standardDeviation.cpp**
-Implement a function to calculate standard deviation.
+Implement a function to calculate a standard deviation.
+From [Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation) standard deviation indicates how the data values tend to be close to the mean.

 **50. correlation.cpp**
 Implement a function to calculate correlation between two collections.

 **51. exponentialSmoothing.cpp**
 Implement a function to calculate exponential smoothing.
+Use 'Brown\'s simple exponential smoothing.'